PolarSPARC |

 Executing the above Python code generates the following typical output:

 We will leverage the Chroma as the vector store for the RAG demo.
-In addition, we will handcraft as small dataset with 15 popular leadership books.
+In addition, we will handcraft as small dataset containing information on some popular leadership books.

 The following illustration depicts the truncated contents of the small leadership books dataset: